 - The bank loans associated with the account (“loans”)

-Depending on the purpose of the data, it will receive a different treatment that suits the company’s specific use case:
+Depending on the purpose of the data, it will be treated to adapt to the company’s specific use case:

 - Pure data output in JSON format, readable by applications to integrate into the business processes of a company.